wp-plugins/batchmove/readme.txt

 == Screenshots ==
 "wp-batch-move.jpg"

-1. Front end - Setting.
+1. Setting.
+!!
+Whatout plugin is not for netwerk installation, you have to activate the plugin for each website !!

 2. Admin question management.